 - The marriage is “irretrievably broken.”
 If all of these requirements are met, and both parties cooperate to advance the case forward, simplified divorce cases are generally completed promptly and efficiently.

 Absent special circumstances, simplified divorces are generally resolved quickly.
 At Strategic Family Attorney, P.A., we do everything we can to swiftly bring simplified dissolution of marriage cases to a close so that both parties may move forward and find a new way of life as soon as possible.
-Contact us for a free consultation.
+Contact us for a consultation.